Kim Montgomery: Athletics

 While in high school, Montgomery played for both the under-16 and under-19 United States national soccer teams.

 Montgomery played soccer with North Carolina State University (NCSU) for four years.
 The team played in the National Collegiate Athletic Association (NCAA) championships all four years and reached the finals twice.
 She was also named one of the Atlantic Coast Conference's Top Women Soccer Players of All Time.

 In 1998, Montgomery made her semi-professional debut playing in the USL W-League with the Raleigh Wings.
 In her first two years on the team, they won the W-League Championships.
 She was named the team's Most Valuable Player (MVP) in 1998.
 Upon the creation of the Women's United Soccer Association (WUSA) in 2000, Montgomery was drafted in the sixth round to play for the Carolina Courage.
 In 2002, she was traded to play for the New York Power.

 Coaching

 Montgomery began her coaching career while completing her master's degree at Virginia Tech, where she served as the assistant soccer coach in 1995 and 1996.

 In 2012, Montgomery became the head coach of the boys' and girls' soccer teams at Ardrey Kell High School.
 As of 2022, she was still head coach for Ardrey Kell High School's girls' soccer team.

 In 2023, The Charlotte Observer named Montgomery Coach of the Year.

 Personal life

-As of 2022, Montgomery lived in Charlotte, North Carolina her her husband and children.
+As of 2022, Montgomery lived in Charlotte, North Carolina with her husband and children.
 She has at least two daughters, Carly and Madison, both of whom she has coached in soccer.